quarbby/Today-I-learnt/ThingsToRead.md

 # Loads of Random Readings For A Day I'm Lazing on the bed

+### 05/05/17 - This is why we need Security Testing

+Yes, the literal test as well.
+On a computer.
+[Security flaw in Uber](http://www.anandpraka.sh/2017/03/how-anyone-could-have-used-uber-to-ride.html), but too bad its fixed so we can't intercept it anymore.
+Or so they say.

 ### 05/03/17 - A possibly accurate description of the state of affairs...

 [Funny Reddit comment](https://www.reddit.com/r/programming/comments/5xabhs/questions_im_asking_in_interviews/degs1il/), maybe not so funny anymore because it's true!